[smile! no you don’t have to give up your fave foods to lose weight!]

 I wanted to craft something that was simple, rejuvenating and smelled good so I chose to use Lemongrass Essential Oil I bought from Whole Foods for its fresh, earthy properties ideal for springtime.
 In addition, Lemongrass can be used for a number of health benefits including aiding sore muscles, boosting confidence and even acting as a natural deodorant!
 I also added in a touch … Read More!

 Today is one of those days where I found myself pressed for time in the kitchen, let alone to breathe in general.
-With work at 6 a.m., then straight to a meeting with a client for a health counseling session, and hours of freelance writing in Starbucks, I knew I wouldn’t be home for dinner until at least 8:15 p.m.
+With work at 6 a.m., then straight to a meeting with a client for a health coaching session, and hours of freelance writing in Starbucks, I knew I wouldn’t be home for dinner until at least 8:15 p.m.

 However, I didn’t want to let my action-packed day get in the way of my dietary choices, as I know very well that the more wholesome and balanced the meal, the better I feel overall (mind, body, & soul).